Integral points on elliptic curves and explicit valuations of division polynomials: Integral points

-The quantity $M(P)$ depends on $P$ and is related to the Tamagawa number.
-The proof of this result depends on a lemma about valuations of division polynomials, restated here. \begin{lemma}[{\cite[Lemma 3]{\Ingram}}] Let $E/\QQ$ be an elliptic curve in Weierstrass form, let $P \in E(\QQ)$ be an integral point of infinite order, and let $W_n$ be the associated elliptic divisibility sequence.
+\begin{lemma}[{\cite[Lemma 3]{\Ingram}}] Let $E/\QQ$ be an elliptic curve in Weierstrass form, let $P \in E(\QQ)$ be an integral point of infinite order, and let $W_n$ be the associated elliptic divisibility sequence.
 Let $D_n$ be the denominator of $[n]P$.
 Then, for $n \ge 1$, \end{lemma} Ingram's proof of Lemma \ref{lemma:patrick} depends on the results of Cheon and Hahn \cite{\CheonHahn} concerning valuations of division polynomials.
 With the stronger results of this paper, we can replace $M(P)$ with a constant independent of the curve and point.
 The improved lemma is the following.

 \begin{lemma} Let $E/\QQ$ be an elliptic curve in Weierstrass form, let $P \in E(\QQ)$ be an integral point of infinite order, and let $W_n$ be the associated elliptic divisibility sequence.
 Let $D_n$ be the denominator of $[n]P$.
 Then, for $n \ge 1$, \end{lemma}